fatred/problemofnetworkdotcom/content/posts/vault-transit-encryption/index.md

 > Note: this is a really simple, and clean example of async python.
 It's worth spending a little time dissecting it as a separate challenge imho.

-Execute the script and yo ushould get some messages back.
+Execute the script and you should get some messages back.

 ```shell
 (venv) ➜  transit-demo git:(main) $ ./simple-test.py